elide-dev/docs/Writerside/topics/Polyglot.md

   say_hello("%product%")
 ```

+> This demo does not work yet; please bear with us while our features and docs catch up to each other.
+> {style="warning"}

 This is pretty easy to follow so far.
 We've defined that `sayHello` function in JavaScript, and now we are calling that
 same function from a new function, called `callHello`, in Python.